Open House Festival

 We will host a short, curator-led talk on Zaha Hadid and the Zaha Hadid Foundation.
 It is repeated and take place at these times: 11.30am and 1pm.
 Drop-in and free, seats are available on a first come, first served basis.

-Creative workshop (drop in)
+Creative workshop (drop in, 11am to 3pm)

-Explore the building (self guided)
+Explore the building and its history (self guided)

 Building history

-This Queen Anne-style building is Grade II listed and was completed in 1874 for the School Board for London, opening as the Bowling Green Lane School.
+This Queen Anne-style building is Grade II listed and was opened in 1874 for the School Board for London, opening as the Bowling Green Lane School.
 The building was designed by E.R.
 Robson in collaboration with J.J.
 Stevenson.
 It retains much of its original Victorian layout and exterior.
 In the 1970s it ceased operating as a school and in the 1980s it was divided up into artists' studios.
 It was once the international headquarters of Zaha Hadid Architects, beginning in 1985 when Zaha Hadid took up one of these studios.
 Her practice grew until it took over the whole building.
 Since 2022, it has been the home of the charity Zaha Hadid Foundation which is returning the building to educational uses through public exhibitions, research and a public programme of events.

 Photography